michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 	1. This works by indicating the style of the map in a way the browser can interpret `<style> #map {width: SIZEpc; height: SIZEpx; } </style>`

 Type this into your document exactly (DO NOT copy/paste - I put errors in it.
-[Click here](https://medium.freecodecamp.com/the-benefits-of-typing-instead-of-copying-54ed734ad849#.ksfgl7p86) for a short article on why you should ALWAYS type your code).
+[Click here](https://medium.freecodecamp.com/the-benefits-of-typing-instead-of-copying-54ed734ad849#.ksfgl7p86) for a short rationale for ALWAYS typing your code).

 ```<html>
 <head>